cmswank/nnprime/README.md

 ./runMirror parameterfile outputdata

-paremeterfile is the name of the parameter file, if its not obvious. outputdata is the output data file, i really hope you figure this out on your own.
+paremeterfile is the name of the parameter file, if its not obvious. outputdata is the output data file name, i really hope you figure this out on your own.

 The MirrorParameter.txt file is a good example of a parameter file, also it basically explains everything.